ZIYU-DEEP/Bias-in-Deep-Anomaly-Detection-PyTorch/README.md

 # Run the satimage experiments
 $ . scripts/satimage.sh
 ```
+If you are unable to run `.sh` files for some reasons, you may directly copy and paste the arguments in those scripts to the terminal and directly using the python command to run.

 The data for the real-world datasets are downloadable on UCI repository; please check our paper and `./helper/fetch_data.py` for details.